NVIDIA/cuda-quantum/docs/sphinx/using/backends/hardware.rst

     nvq++ --emulate --target ionq src.cpp

-To see a complete example for using IonQ's backends, take a look at our :ref:`C++ examples<cpp-examples-for-hardware-providers>`.
+To see a complete example for using IonQ's backends, take a look at our :doc:`C++ examples <../examples/examples>`.

 Submission from Python
 `````````````````````````